Skip to main content

 NEURODIVERSITY: The idea that neurological differences like autism and ADHD are the result of normal, natural variation in the human genome.

-NONBINARY: Any gender identity that does not fit the male and female binary.
+NONBINARY: Any gender identity that does not conform with the male and female binary.

 PRIVILEGE: A right or advantage that only some people have access or availability to because of their social group membership.